Normal lenses often create glare, reflections, and "ghost images." Now that can be eliminated with an anti-reflective coating.

 We all have heard the phrase, "Different strokes for different folks."
 Well, this holds true in terms of selecting glasses.
 There are different lenses for just about anybody.
 No matter what your particular need, there's probably a specialty lens designed for you.

 For example, a specialty lens that is becoming increasingly useful is designed for computer users.
 Computer lenses have "windows" designed for viewing your computer screen, documents on your desk, and distant objects.
 The lenses are designed to reduce Computer Vision Syndrome, or CVS, which is characterized by headaches, eye strain, neck and back aches, dry eyes, blurred vision, and double vision.
 Have you heard of Blutech lenses yet?
-These lenses have infused melatonin to protect your eyes against the negative effects of LED blue lights of
+These lenses have infused melatonin to protect your eyes against the negative effects of LED blue lights of computer, tablet and cell phone screens, which may hinder your brain to regulate proper sleep patterns.

 Another example is called the double D-segment lens, also known as the double flat-top lens.
 If you look through most of the lens, you can focus on distant objects.
 But you can also look through a D-shaped segment near the top of the lens to see nearby overhead objects more clearly.
 This is very useful if you are involved in work where you're looking at nearby objects above your field of vision, as with carpenters and pilots.
 The D-shaped segment near the bottom of the lens allows for reading.